Action News Investigation: There's a shortage of Sexual Assault Nurse Examiners

-PHILADELPHIA (WPVI) -- It's a health care shortage that impacts victims of sexual assault nationwide.
-Health experts say there's a shortage of Sexual Assault Nurse Examiners, or S.A.N.E nurses, who are responsible for administering rape kits.
+PHILADELPHIA (WPVI) -- Health experts say across the Delaware Valley there's a shortage of Sexual Assault Nurse Examiners who are responsible for administering rape kits.

 A victim, whom we are not identifying, says, "I was raped last September."